jonsamp/test-expo-dev-client-eas-update/README.md

 6. Ran `eas device:create` to register my phone with this app so that i can make an internal distribution build of it.
 7. Ran `eas build --profile development --platform ios`, since I have an iPhone.
 8. Ran the build on my device to make sure it worked.
-9. Then, added the text "Update 1" a change to **App.tsx**.
+9. Then, changed the text in **App.tsx** to "Hello world 1".
-10. Ran `eas update --branch test-branch --message "update 1"`.
+10. Ran `eas update --branch test-branch --message "hello world 1"`.
 11. Then manually constructed this URL:

     ```